 The other European countries with their stocks are England (9 ha), Croatia (219 ha), Luxembourg (146 ha), Moldova (2,042 ha), Portugal (5 ha), Romania (1,301 ha), Russia (78 ha), Switzerland (216 ha), Slovakia (211 ha), Slovenia (501 ha), Czech Republic (706 ha), Ukraine (685 ha) and Hungary (1,624 ha).
-Overseas, there were stocks in this year Argentina (297 ha), Australia (296 ha), Brazil (7 ha), Chile (100 ha), China (2 ha), Japan.
+Overseas there were stocks in this year Argentina (297 ha), Australia (296 ha), Brazil (7 ha), Chile (100 ha), China (2 ha), Japan.
 Canada (549 ha), New Zealand (1,051 ha), South Africa (261 ha) and Uruguay (12 ha), as well United States with the states California (5,223 ha), Michigan. new York.
 Oregon.
 Virginia and Washington,

 The variety occupied in 2010 a total of 43,563 hectares of vineyards (Statistics Kym Anderson ).
-Compared to the year 1990, at that time only 18,879 hectares, this was far more than double the amount and the trend is still rising.
+Compared with the year 1990, at that time only 18,879 hectares, this was far more than double the amount and the trend is still rising.
 It is thus worldwide varieties ranking on the 19th rank.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures : Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Pinot varieties: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)